Start Date

 Course subjects are carefully selected and taught by industry experts and professionals to ensure a well-rounded education to all our students.

-*You can add eight electives to your studies.
-When studying a degree in Social Science (Criminology and Criminal justice).
+*You can add eight electives to your studies when studying a degree in Social Science (Criminology and Criminal justice).

 Here is a closer look at the subjects that will be covered in your 3-year degree in Bachelor of Social Science (Criminology and Criminal Justice):